thumblemonks/riot/index.md

 ### Setups, Hookups, and Helpers

 We're not done yet; there's plenty more cool stuff for you to know about.
 You know about `setup` already; but you may not know that you can call `setup` multiple times within a Context.
 Well, you can.
-They run in the order you write them (top-down) and the result of a prior `setup` will be the `topic` for the next setup. in this way you *could* chain together some partitioned setup criteria without ever explicitly setting a variable (instance or local).
+They run in the order you write them (top-down) and the result of a prior `setup` will be the `topic` for the next setup.
+In this way you **could** chain together some partitioned setup criteria without ever explicitly setting a variable (instance or local).

     context "A cheesey order" do
       setup { Cheese.create!(:name => "Blue") }